Squadrick/squadrick.github.io/_posts/2018-07-14-efficient-multi-gym-environments.md

         return obs, rewards, dones, infos
 ```

-This isn't perfect either, because I haven't created a an `action_space` or `observation_space` field that other Gym environments have.
-But the above `MultiEnv` should be good enough.
+This isn't perfect either, because I haven't created `action_space` and `observation_space` fields that other Gym environments have.
+But the above `MultiEnv` should be good enough for timing the performance.

-Let's create an instance of this class, which encapsulated 10 `Breakout-v0` Gym environments.
+Let's create an instance of this class, which encapsulates 10 `Breakout-v0` Gym environments.
 ```python
 multi_env = MultiEnv('Breakout-v0', 10)
 ```